alexpusch/pumps_rs/Readme.md

     }
 });

-sender0.send(data).await.unwrap();
+// send data to input channel
+send_input(sender0).await;

 while let Some(output) = receiver2.recv().await {
     println!("done with {}", output);
 }
 ```

+A 'Pump' is one step of such pipeline - a task and input/output channel.
+For example the `Map` Pump spawns a task, receives input via a `Receiver`, runs an async function, and sends its output to a `Sender`

 A `Pipeline` is a chain of `Pump`s.
-Each `Pump` is a spawned task that receives data from the previous Pump via channel, runs some operation, and sends the output channel to the next `Pump`.
+Each pump receives its input from the output channel of its predecessor

 ### Creation